Uniqueness of Limit Models in Classes with Amalgamation: Introduction

-Thus if an AEC $\K$ has the amalgamation property then like in first-order stability theory we may assume that there is a large model-homogeneous $\C\in \K$, that acts like a monster model.
+Thus if an AEC $\K$ has AP and JEP, then like in first-order stability theory we may assume that there is a large model-homogeneous $\C\in \K$ that acts like a monster model.

 We will refer to the model $\mathfrak C$ as the {\it monster model}.
-All models considered will be of size less than $|\mathfrak C|$, and we will find realizations of types we will construct inside this monster model.
+All models considered will be of size less than $\|\mathfrak C\|$, and we will find realizations of types we construct inside this monster model.
+From now on, we assume that the monster model $\mathfrak C$ has been fixed.
+We use the notation $\aut{M}$ to denote the set of automorphisms of $\C$ fixing $M$ pointwise.